opentok/opentok-linux-sdk-samples/README.md

 ### [Signaling](Signaling)

 This sample application shows how to use the signaling API.
+This sample listens for signals and echoes back whatever is sent to it.

 ### [Custom Audio Device](Custom-Audio-Device)